AKUSAbeysinghe/KECT_Consultant_Profile_Site/README.md

-# 🌐 KECT Consultant Company Website
+# KECT Consultant Company Website

-This is a professional, responsive, and animated website built for **KECT Consultant Company** as a **group client project**.
-It serves as a corporate profile site highlighting services, leadership, and client trust.

-## 🛠️ Tech Stack

-- ⚛️ **React** with **Vite**
-- 🎨 **Tailwind CSS** + **Material UI**
-- 💡 **React Icons**
-- ✨ **Framer Motion** (for animations)
-- 🌍 **Deployed on GitHub Pages**

----
+Welcome to the **KECT Consultant Company** website — a modern, responsive site built with React, Vite, Tailwind CSS, Material UI, React Icons, and animations.

-## 👥 Group Project Overview
+## Project Overview

-This project was developed collaboratively as part of our academic client project assignment.
-Our group worked together on UI/UX design, frontend development, styling, routing, and deployment to deliver a clean and user-friendly experience to represent the KECT brand effectively.

----
+This project showcases the company's services, team, and client testimonials with a sleek design and smooth user experience.
+Built collaboratively as a group client project, it demonstrates clean React architecture and modern styling techniques.

+## Features

+- Fully responsive design for all device sizes
+- Smooth animations and transitions
+- Clean, reusable React components
+- Styling with Tailwind CSS and Material UI
+- Iconography with React Icons

 ## Screenshots